wrboyce/ios-shortcuts/README.md

 ## Work Alarm

 I wrote this one for my partner, who works shifts.
-It checks a given calendar (specified on import) for the next shift and sets a reminder for 2h (also customisable on import) before the event.
-Ideally it would set an Alarm but that currently isn't possible.
+It checks a given calendar (specified on import) for the next shift and sets an alarm for 2h (also customisable on import) before the event.
 [link](https://github.com/wrboyce/ios-shortcuts/raw/master/build/work-alarm.shortcut)